dfelinto/blender-manual/readme.rst

    ~~~~~~~~~

-Sections should be generally structured structured as follows:
+Sections should be generally structured as follows:

 - *directory_name*